 Pros:

-• Breathable and flexible open mesh upper
+• Breathable and flexible mesh upper for all-day comfort

-• Lightweight EVA midsole for comfort
+• Lightweight EVA midsole promotes agility

 Cons: